 Q: So a degree of scepticism is OK?

 Jan: Yes – as long as you follow the suggestions of your consultant.
 And things like geopathic stress and electromagnetic radiation will affect you whether you believe in them or not.
 But if people are totally negative, they can sabotage the positive effects of feng shui – which is as it should be.
 You are the person most in control of your life and your beliefs will have the strongest effect.
 The people around you will be second in the hierarchy – and then your environment.

 Q: So is feng shui at work if I change the colour of my bathroom, or move my bedroom around?

-JC: Absolutely.
+Jan: Absolutely.
 We are all shaping our environment to reflect aspects of ourselves.
 But most people are doing it unconsciously and some are having more positive effects than others.
 I once went to work with a guy who was depressed because he was lonely – he didn’t have a partner, he didn’t have many friends.
 When I got to his flat, I had to squeeze past a huge cactus next to the door – at great risk of being scratched.
 And he had lots of pictures around of himself doing things alone and of deserts and deserted beaches.
+His home is a classic woman-repellant home.
 He didn’t realise that he himself was creating the separation from other people.